BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ##### Gather your tag names and uuids

+  There are two ways of accesseing the data you need to whitelist a race.
+  Either by directly looking at the mod files, or by checking the BG3SX error log.

 ##### By checking your mod files

 Since you are the author, you probably know where you added the race tags.